schosio/CHOLAR/paper/paper.md

 # Summary

-RNA-sequencing has found numerous implementations in research, from distinguishing immune cell subtypes to differential gene expression between cancer versus normal tissue types [@Villani2017;@Bao2021].
+RNA-sequencing has been used for numerous discoveries in research, from distinguishing immune cell subtypes to differential gene expression between cancer versus normal tissue types [@Villani2017;@Bao2021].
 Another application of RNA-seq is to identify novel transcripts involved in various biological processes [@Gupta2021].
 The most relevant is context and cell-type-specific non-coding RNAs, such as long non-coding RNAs (lncRNAs), which have become a case-point for most transcriptomic studies proving their role in regulating gene expression, post-transcriptional regulation, and epigenetic regulation [@Engreitz2016;@Zhu2019].
 It is becoming crucial to check the relative expression of lncRNAs in transcriptome-wide studies.
-Our group has developed an automated lncRNA expression pipeline.
-The only requirement from the user-side is raw data in FASTQ format.
-The user will get a list of known and novel lncRNAs, and differential gene expression between condition(s).
-The pipelines come with a user-friendly GUI, thereby eliminating the need for the user to be versed in complex transcriptome analysis and UNIX environment.
+Our group has developed an automated lncRNA expression and differntial expression analysis pipeline.
+The only requirement from the user-side is raw data in
+FASTQ format.
+The user gets a list of known and novel lncRNAs, and differential gene expression between condition(s).
+The pipeline comes with a user-friendly GUI, thereby eliminating the need for the user to be versed in complex transcriptome analysis and UNIX environment.
 The source code is available under an open-source licence at https://github.com/schosio/CHOLAR.

 # Statement of need

-The number of inferences generated from RNA-seq datasets is countless.
+The inferences generated from RNA-seq datasets are multifaceted and inevitable.
 The software used in the RNA-seq analysis pipeline requires a UNIX-based command-line interactive (CLI) environment, with each software executed in succession.
 Installing multiple CLI tools, handling various file formats, and plotting graphs require understanding of Linux and R programming language.
 Moreover, no tool identifies novel lncRNAs from raw transcriptomic data to the best of our